 Yes, you have to write this alone, but you don’t have to be lonely.
 Get all the advice you can from your teachers and talk to your friends and family too.
 Bounce ideas off them, or ask how they went about it.
 Every suggestion helps, even if you come away thinking ‘I will NEVER say that’ - it all contributes to working out your own unique approach.
 It’s a ‘personal’ statement, after all.

-Social media like Coventry’s twitter feed or our forums can be helpful too, but beware plagiarism!
+Social media - and our forums - can be helpful too, but beware plagiarism!
 Don’t show sections of your statement to anyone online, or copy sections of theirs.
-UCAS has anti-plagiarism software so ferocious that it may as well come with a ‘Terminator’ tag.
+Ucas has anti-plagiarism software so ferocious that it may as well come with a ‘Terminator’ tag.
 Copy stuff and it WILL be back to get you.

 Why you want to study the subject you’re applying for is the main question admissions officers want the answer to.
 So tell them!
 Be clear: what it is about the subject that inspires and interests you enough to dedicate several years to it?
 What do you hope to gain from your studies?